Dairy products and margarine

 Q1.
 Give a brief description of each licensing system as a whole and, with respect to each, reply to the following questions as relevant, placing all of the material with respect to a given system in sequence together, and using cross references as appropriate when elements which have already been described are also present in another system.

-Effective 8 September 2008, Canada implemented import controls for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile; Costa Rica; or Israel.
+Effective 8 September 2008, Canada implemented import controls for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile, Costa Rica, or Israel.
 Import controls were established to implement a change in Canada's WTO obligations subsequent to a re-negotiation of a tariff concession, outlined in Joint Letters, as concluded with New Zealand, Switzerland and the EC under GATT Article XXVIII.
-A TRQ for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile; Costa Rica; or Israel, was established effective 1 April 2009.
+A TRQ for milk protein substances with a milk protein content of 85% or more by weight, calculated on the dry matter, that do not originate in a NAFTA country, Chile, Costa Rica, or Israel, was established effective 1 April 2009.
 Certification of these changes to Canada's Schedule V became effective 6 July 2011.

-Effective 21 September 2017, the date of the entry into force of the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union, import controls for milk protein substances were amended to remove controls for such products originating from an EU country or other CETA beneficiaries.
-(Regulations defining "EU country or other CETA beneficiary", SOR/2017-178, https://laws-lois-justice.gc.ca/).
+Effective 21 September 2017, the date of the entry into force of the Comprehensive Economic and Trade Agreement (CETA) between Canada and the European Union, import controls for milk protein substances, beef and veal and wheat, barley and their products were amended to remove controls for such products originating from an EU country or other CETA beneficiaries2.
 Consistent with its commitments, Canada also introduced two new bilateral cheese TRQs.

 Effective 1 July 2020, the Canada-United States-Mexico Agreement (CUSMA) entered into force, replacing the NAFTA.
 Consistent with its commitments, Canada introduced 16 new bilateral TRQs with the United States: 14 for dairy and two for poultry and egg products.
-Canada is implementing all CUSMA TRQs using interim allocation policies and expects to implement final allocation policies for the 2022 TRQ year.

 Purposes and Coverage of Licensing